top of page

 Finishes and Customization Options in a Backpack Factory

-Webbing can be enhanced with various finishes that improve its performance and aesthetic appeal.
-Backpack factoriesoften apply treatments such as:
+Webbing can be enhanced with finishes that improve both performance and aesthetics.
+Backpack factories often apply treatments such as:

 • Waterproof Coatings: PU or PVC coatings increase water resistance, making the webbing suitable for outdoor applications.